What is Make Music Miami (MMM)?

 When and where will Make Music Miami take place?

-MMM will take place on Sunday, June 21st, 2020.
-This year’s festival will take place entirely online in the form of live streamed performances and music workshops conducted through Zoom.
+MMM will take place on Monday, June 21st, 2021 online and at select locations throughout Miami-Dade County.
 To register as a Performer or Venue, visit http://miami.makemusicday.org.

 Where can I watch the live streams?